NYUDataBootcamp/Book/pandas-intro.md

 ---

-We're finally ready now to look at some data.
-Lots of data.
-You will need an **internet connection** for many of our examples.

-In this lecture, we have two goals:
-1. Introduce you to the basic types we will use for data analysis throughout the rest of this course: `DataFrames` and `Series`.
-2. Teach you some of the functions that we will use to read data (both from your own computer and from the internet).

-Recall that our typical program will consist of data input, data management, and graphics creation.
-The package being introduced in this lecture, `pandas`, will allow us to do all of these things -- Though eventually as we make more complicated graphics, we will need to use other packages such as: `matplotlib`, `seaborn`, `plotly`, etc...
+The goal of this lecture is to introduce you to some of the basic concepts needed to understand how to do data analysis in Python.
+In particular, we introduce you to the `pandas` package and discuss its two core types `DataFrame`s and `Series`.

-It is worth noting that the `pandas` package could be considered more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of putting a lot of the programming details out the way.
-That makes it both easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
+It is worth noting that the `pandas` package could be considered more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of taking a lot of the programming details out of the way.
+That makes it easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
 All together, though, it's an incredibly powerful collection of data tools which will make your life throughout this class much easier.

 ## Reminders